 Navigation beacons must be as visible as possible.
-So 20th century radio navigation towers guiding aircraft stood hundreds of metres tall, while the lighthouses guarding mariners of treacherous waters reach dozens of metres in height or cling to high ground.
+So 20th century radio navigation towers guiding aircraft stood hundreds of metres tall, while the lighthouses warning mariners of treacherous waters reach dozens of metres in height or cling to high ground.
 In essence navigation satellites are the same, except they are built on the ultimate high ground of space, making them visible from anywhere on Earth.

 Turning time into distance

 The signal emitted from each satellite is a microwave radio wave containing the time it was transmitted and the satellite’s current orbital position.

 As signals travel at the speed of light then (if your time-keeping is accurate enough) by calculating the time difference between the satellite signal and your receiver, you can derive the precise distance the signal has travelled from the satellite to reach your receiver.

 Ultra-precise satellite navigation relies on the same basic principle as counting the seconds after a lightning flash before the accompanying thunder is heard, in order to estimate a storm’s remoteness: a time value is converted into a reckoning of distance.

 Finding your place

 Combine inputs from multiple satellite signals simultaneously – like viewing multiple lighthouses at once –and your location is pinpointed.